 Pack spill-proof snack canisters for your little ones.
 I prefer the 360-degree, BPA-free spill-resistant cups to juice boxes to cut sticky messes and reduce our carbon footprint.

-The snacks we provide are the same as his favorite at-home snacks that do not require refrigeration, like apples, water bottles, and assorted nuts to stave off hunger attacks.
-I order nut and fruit-packed Lara Bars, organic Turkey Pepperoni sticks, prepackaged olives, Veggie Straws, and the fluffy cheddar deliciousness known as Pirate’s Booty.
+The snacks we provide are the same as his favorite at-home snacks, which do not require refrigeration, such as apples, water bottles, and assorted nuts, to stave off hunger attacks.
+I order nut-and-fruit-packed Lara Bars, organic Turkey Pepperoni sticks, prepackaged olives, Veggie Straws, and the fluffy, cheddar-deliciousness known as Pirate’s Booty.

 For your road trip and arrival at your destination, Ziploc bags are magical.
 While the hippie in me dislikes their wasteful nature, individual bags allow financial savings by portioning out snacks or divvying up that coveted dessert.
 Zipped bags minimize the potential for mess and odor by containing biohazardous diapers and double as a puke bucket.